Cornflake Crusted Fish

 • 2 cups cornflake, crushed

-• 1/2 tsp. freshly ground black pepper, to taste (I always use mixed peppercorns)
+• ½ tsp. freshly ground mixed peppercorns, to taste

 • 2 large free-range eggs, beaten